ironbay/riptide/docs/web/markdown/javascript.md

 ### Export

-Now we have several tools are our disposal, ready to interact and display data in our application.
+Now we have several tools at our disposal, ready to interact and display data in our application.
 We'll export the `connection`, `remote`, `local`, and `sync` objects.
 This way, any module in our front-end can import whatever parts our our our `Riptide` setup they need, for example:

 ```javascript
 // app.js